Dyslexia Assessment and Support for Multisensory Learning in Hurlstone Park

 - Give weight to the input and feedback provided by the child’s teacher, along with the school’s test scores

-Typically, a minimum of 6 months of targeted instruction in reading skills is necessary before diagnosing dyslexia in children.
-However, there is no specific time frame recommended for adults.
+Diagnosing dyslexia in children often requires a minimum of 6 months of targeted instruction in reading skills.
+However, there is no prescribed time period for adults.

 Indicators of dyslexia may manifest as delayed speech, difficulty with word pronunciation, challenges in alphabet learning, struggles in writing their name, frequent reading errors, slow and monotonous reading, avoidance of reading activities, difficulty in understanding written text, and a limited vocabulary.